 |MTE 290||Speech Recognition Editing, Clinic & Acute Care||3|

 The University of Phoenix accepts credits from this program toward a BS in Health Care Services.

 Check out the Medical Transcription Curriculum Guide

-Prior to beginning medical transcription courses, you should have a working knowledge of Microsoft Word and keyboarding skills by touch (minimum 45 words per minute).
-If you do not currently possess those skills you should consider completing the following courses at Everett Community College (or your local college) before beginning the medical transcription courses.
+Prior to beginning medical transcription and editing courses, you should have a working knowledge of Microsoft Word and keyboarding skills by touch (minimum 35 words per minute).
+If you do not currently possess those skills you should consider completing the following courses at Everett Community College or your local college (or complete equivolent training) before beginning the medical transcription courses.
 (Note: If you do not reside within Washington State you would pay out-of-state tuition if you enrolled in any of these courses.)

 - BT 100 Beginning Keyboarding